 The Illinois Family Planning Program is a reproductive health program that offers affordable and inclusive sexual health services to anyone 12 years of age or older.
 The program empowers patients to take control of their health by providing confidential services, with no parent required.

 Access Community Health Network (ACCESS) has four locations in DuPage County that offer the Illinois Family Planning Program.
-Find a location nearest you and call 1.866.267.2353 to schedule your appointment today.
+Find a location nearest you and Make An Appointment.